 After unzipping the file, open the extracted folder and find the GPSVC.dll file.
 Once you’ve found it, copy and paste it into the following location:

-If you’re prompted to replace the existing file, click “Yes.”
+If prompted to replace the existing file, click “Yes.”
 After that, restart your computer, and the Please Wait for the GPSVC error should be gone.

 Method 5: SFC Scannow Tool